Interesting Facts about Dawson’s Creek

 Some More Interesting Facts:

-• Pacey wasn’t just a fictional character of the show.
+• Pacey wasn’t just a fictional character in the show.
 She was based on one of Williamson’s real-life friends, who was also named Pacey.

 • In the beginning, Katie Holmes refused to fly out to LA to meet with the creators because she was busy starring in her high school’s play, and she didn’t want to disappoint her friends.
 For this reason, the creators waited two weeks for her to get done with the school play.